 All four full time student officer roles are paid positions in the Union and you will receive a salary from the Union.
 The current pay for a student officer is £20,651 per annum

-Both Student Trustee and NUS delegate roles are part time unpaid voluntary roles with out of pocket expenses paid.
+Student Trustees are part time unpaid voluntary roles with out of pocket expenses paid.

 I'm an International Student, if I was elected as a full time officer, how will this affect my visa?

 The Union will pay for a Tier 4 visa for any eligible full-time officer who is in their final year of study and graduates in July, but their sponsor will continue to be the university.
-Any candidate on a visa who will be taking a sabbatical year during their course is responsible for ensuring they satisfy the requirements of their visa and Kingston University requirements.
-We advise any candidates with a visa to discuss their situation with Kingston University’s International Student Advisory Centre (ISAC), and check with Union staff.
+Any candidate on a Tier 4 visa who will be taking a sabbatical year during their course is responsible for ensuring they satisfy the requirements of their Tier 4 visa (and this includes retaining the correct finances for 28 consecutive days to support a Tier 4 visa application), and Kingston University requirements.
+We advise any candidates with a Tier 4 visa to discuss their situation as early as possible with Kingston University’s Student Life Advisors (Immigration)who are located in the Student Life Centre on the Penrhyn Road Campus and check with Union staff.